MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-process.md

 > - Process capacity and Unattended RPA capacity have been combined in a single capacity pool and have exactly the same role within the Power Automate platform
 > - Manual allocation of the process capacity (or legacy Unattended RPA capacity) to the machine will be released in Q2 2024

-## Process and Unattended RPA capacity overview
+## Unattended RPA capacity overview

-The '**Process and Unattended RPA capacity overview**' pie chart helps the user understand what is the capacity consumption within the environment, let them know if there's still capacity to scale-up in the future and alerts them when the utilized capacity is exceeding environment capacity (= overage):
+The '**Unattended RPA capacity overview**' pie chart helps the user understand what is the capacity consumption within the environment, let them know if there's still capacity to scale-up in the future and alerts them when the utilized capacity is exceeding environment capacity (= overage):

 ![Process capacity overview](media/capacity-utilization/unattended-capacity-overview.png)